Living On Campus

 Mail Service

 Each resident has a designated mailbox located next to the Bookstore.
-You may receive the combination to your mailbox by inquiring in the Dean of Students Office.
+You can receive the combination to your mailbox by inquiring in the Dean of Students Office.
 Packages or larger mail can be picked up from Shipping and Receiving.
 Students will receive either a note in their mailbox or an email to their western email account indicating when the package may be picked up.
 You also have the option of receiving package notifications via text.
 Visit the Mail Room Staff to sign up for text message notifications.
 A college ID must be shown to pick up packages.
 Mail may be forwarded if a forwarding address is provided.

 After you have been assigned to a room, use this address: